-Design and construction of sewer facilities within The Exchange will be completed under the jurisdiction of the CVWD as applicable.
-All public dedicated sewer lines will be located within public streets or dedicated easements.
-Construction materials will be those acceptable to the CVWD as applicable.
-CVWD design standards in affect at the time of submittal of individual projects will be used as applicable.
+Design and construction of sewer facilities within The Exchange will be completed under the jurisdiction of the CCWD.
+All sewer lines will be located within public streets or dedicated easements.
+Construction materials will be those acceptable to the CCWD.
+CCWD design standards in affect at the time of submittal of individual projects will be used.